DirkDuesentrieb/fgsniffer/README.md

  [cut]
 ```

-### 3 Convert the output (Windows only)
+### 3 Convert the output
 Go to the folder where you saved your session log.
-I assume your fgsniffer.exe lies here too.
+I assume fgsniffer lies here too.
 ```
-PS C:\Users\dirk\temp> fgsniffer putty.log
+fgsniffer putty.log
 created output file fgsniffer.pcap
 ```

 ### 4 Open with wireshark
 You find one ore more pcap files in your current path.